baikunip/fiverr-jackstromberg/notes.md

 JavaScript main.js I sent over an updated main.js file.
 If possible, can we use that as our starting point since it eliminates the dependency on jquery?
 Bugs:
-1) Ensure points are above polygons and can be clicked on
+1) Ensure points are above polygons and can be clicked on OK
-2) Crosshair mouse style should revert after deleting a point or clearing a route
+2) Crosshair mouse style should revert after deleting a point or clearing a route OK
 Changes:
 1) For all layers, show labels all the time.
+OK
-2) When clicking on linestrings and polygons, show the description box popup
+2) When clicking on linestrings and polygons, show the description box popup OK
 3) For the Layer Controls, can you add an example of grouping items together?
 I.e. have 1 point, 1 linestring, and 1 polygon be part of Group 1; and 2 or 3 points part of Group 2; and the rest in Group 3?
 4) Add a toggle to show / hide the "Map Title" menu -- I actually see this in the HTML, but the buttons are not displayed.
 5) Display the step-by-step directions (I see them in the array returned back by the navigation API)